Standards of Conduct

 2-4.
 Good Faith

 Complaints must be made in good faith.
 Knowingly making a false or frivolous allegation may be considered an act of misconduct.
+Knowingly furnishing false information during the investigative and disciplinary process is also prohibited.

 2-5.
 Amnesty for Certain Student Conduct Charges